 This husband (chef) and wife (everything else) owned place specializes in seafood prepared with imaginative but not weird flavor pairings and an excellent wine list.
 We each have the same favorite dish – the Florida Keys Dorado with crushed cauliflower, potatoes with onions, sun dried tomatoes, fresh goat cheese and white wine artichoke butter.

 Brilliant tip: If you can’t get a reservation just show up as close to 5:30 as possible and you will probably be able to get an outside table.
-They do not reserve those.
+They do not reserve those and good on them – they don’t allow smoking at the outside tables.
 (Hey, it’s Florida, the 5:30 part comes with the territory!)